Rarotonga, 2010

 These rules require no further authorization other than that of the tribunal and are effective once made - in fact they are effective by the act of their being made.
 They are not Regulations and as such do not require additional cabinet or Ministerial approval: SPPA s.25.1(5)] .

-The SPPA and rules made under s.25.1 and 17.1 (costs) shall be liberally construed to secure the just, most expeditious and cost-effective determination of every proceeding on its merits" [SPPA s.2].
-This principle has been endorsed by the courts in the leading Court of Appeal case of MTHA v Godwin (see Ch.1 "Tribunals and Their Rules"), where these rule-making authorities were interpreted - and thus implemented - quite broadly by tribunals.
+The SPPA and rules made under s.25.1 [and 17.1 (costs)] shall be liberally construed to secure the just, most expeditious and cost-effective determination of every proceeding on its merits" [SPPA s.2].
+This principle has been endorsed by the courts in the leading Court of Appeal case of MTHA v Godwin (Ont CA, 2002) (see Ch.1 "Tribunals and Their Rules"), where these rule-making authorities were interpreted - and thus applied - quite broadly by the courts (and thus the tribunals that they governed).

-When dealing comprehensively with any specific tribunal, it is essential to determine whether the tribunal has made any s.25.1 rules, and if so to obtain and review them - though any rule made by a tribunal under s.25.1 of the SPPA may be waived as those rules themselves provide [SPPA s.4(2)].
+When dealing comprehensively with any specific tribunal, it is key to determine whether the tribunal has made any s.25.1 rules, and if so to obtain and review them - although any rule made by a tribunal under s.25.1 of the SPPA may be waived as those rules themselves provide [SPPA s.4(2)].

 2. Specific Rules Authorized